crosstheages/public-data/patch-notes-blast.md

 - Gameplay
   - Added a rune tab in the heptagram in game to show all rune effect.
   - Added precision to the level of Blast used in card details.
+  - Added hints to rune play describing what the rune effect is when selecting a card.
+  - Prevent the player from using Hack Blasts when the opponent doesn't have any card in hand.
 - Collection
   - Added a rune panel in the statistic tab of the deck edit to display how many Runes of each type you have.

-### Fixes

-- Gameplay
-  - Fixed a display issue with affinities.
-- Dashboard
-  - Fixed an issue with the shop notification not showing until players go to the shop.
-- Leaderboard
-  - Fixed a display issue with the leaderboard information popup.

-## 0.24.14716 Patch

-`2025-10-06 09:00 UTC`

-### Changes

-- Gameplay
-  - Added hints to rune play describing what the rune effect is when selecting a card.
-  - Prevent the player from using Hack Blasts when the opponent doesn't have any card in hand.
 - Leaderboard
   - We changed the display of your points in your rank to be consistant with the current Champion display.
   - Players don't reset at 0 points when you get to a new rank anymore.
 Instead, you continue to increase your points throughout your rank advancement.